- Survival adventure RPG with tactical turn-based battles

 Picture: tactical combat map

 The world in the game is a place of pain, suffering and darkness, set with (light) fantasy features.
 Urtuk is the name of main character.
-His story begins when he escaped from the Sanitarium, deep undergrounds, a place where medical experiments take place on common people.
+His story begins when he escaped from the Sanitarium, a place deep undergrounds, where medical experiments take place on common people.
 Urtuk's escape was successful thanks to his fellow old friend - Eldric.

 Picture: Urtuk's portait concepts